 The mediation committee issues a written recommendation shared with all parties on how to move forward.

-As the purpose of this process is to help facilitate conflict resolution, the proceedings and the recommendations are confidential to those involved, the CCP chair, staff director of chapter care, the CEO and the HBA board chair.
+As the purpose of this process is to help facilitate conflict resolution, the proceedings and the recommendations are confidential to those involved, the CCP chair, staff director organizational growth and development, the CEO and the HBA board chair.
 In the instance when there may be legal implications, the HBA executive committee and possibly the board of directors may need to be notified.

 The mediation committee process ends with their recommendation.
 At that point, the volunteers experiencing the conflict are strongly encouraged to follow the recommendations of the mediation committee, and to work to implement a resolution to their conflict.
 The parties may decide however to progress to the existing Procedures for HBA Board Member Removal as noted in the HBA bylaws to formally remove the board member(s).